dominikduda/savage_mcp/README.md

 - `savage_open` creates it if necessary.
 - Later `savage_open` calls navigate/reuse the same tab.
-- Concurrent `savage_open` / `savage_scrape` calls—including calls from multiple Savage MCP processes sharing the same config—are serialized by the shared bridge leader before they reach Chrome.
+- Concurrent `savage_open` / `savage_scrape` calls-including calls from multiple Savage MCP processes sharing the same config-are serialized by the shared bridge leader before they reach Chrome.
 - Savage Scraper also serializes browser operations on the extension side as a second correctness boundary around the shared tab.
 - The user's previously active Chrome tab is restored after the operation when possible.
 - By default (`close_after_scrape: false`), the MCP tab closes after the configured inactivity timeout.